-In Georgia, a business operating under a fictitious name will need to register for a Trade Name.
+A business operating under a fictitious business name will need to register for a Trade Name in Georgia.
 Learn more about what a Trade Name is, who needs one and how to register.

 What is a Trade Name?

-A Trade Name, also known as “Doing Business As”, DBA, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Trade Name, also known as “Doing Business As,” DBA, Assumed Name, or Fictitious Name, is a name used by a business that is different from the business’s legal name.

-When a business wants to operate under a name other than their legal name, the state of Georgia, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Georgia, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind a business’s name.

 Related: How to start a business in Georgia